 For each section, the earned points will be proportionally converted based on the rubric's weighting.
-For instance, if you earn 95 out of 100 possible scores for the final project presentation, this score will be scaled to 190 out of 200 points according to the rubric.
+For instance, if you earn 95 out of 100 possible scores for Final, this score will be scaled to 190 out of 200 points according to the rubric.